What is Online Reputation Management?

 You are now well on your way to having a great first page of Google!
 However, in some cases there is something specific you need off the first page.
 A negative review, a damaging blog post, or just someone people are mistaking for you.
 If this is the case, continue on to Part 5: Emergency Tactics For Fixing a Negative Search Result.

-Part 5: Emergency Tactics For Fixing a Negative Google Search Result
+Part 5: Fixing Negative or Unwanted Search Results

 Even if you've gotten your Google diagnosis, setup your basic presence for Google and used our advanced SEO techniques to raise them to the top, sometimes it's just not enough.
 This part of the guide is meant to provide effective tactics for people who have negative or unflattering content on the first page of their results.